fugerit-org/fj-script-helper/README.md

 EvalScript evalKts = EvalScriptWithJsonDataModel( new EvalScriptWithDataModel( "kts", "data" ) );
 ```

-Will wraps the EvalScript with EvalScriptWithJsonDataModel decorator.
+Will wrap the EvalScript with EvalScriptWithJsonDataModel decorator.
 EvalScriptWithJsonDataModel will transform a Map data model to a json data model style.
+Only getter and setter will be considered and made into basic types :

+* String
+* Number
+* Boolean
+* Object as Map
+* Array